 Most workers learn through practical on the job training after being hired by a construction contractor.
 Besides hands on construction skills, apprentices will learn blueprint reading, workplace health & safety and other relevant knowledge.

-Construction sites pose many dangers to workers and work injury claims are more common than most industries.
-Proper training and precautions should prevent most injuries, however, construction accidents and injuries do happen.
+Construction sites pose many dangers to workers and worksite construction injuries do happen.

 Construction workers score a 4/5 risk rating